 Go long when a price makes a low.
 Go short when a price makes a high.
-Seems like one of those “easier said than done“ situations.
+It seems like one of those “easier said than done“ situations.
 What’s the secret to identifying trustworthy entry points?
 One way to go is to use candlestick patterns known as pin bars.

 What is a pin bar?